openml/server-api/docs/database/openml_expdb.md

 User-assigned tags on setups.
 Setups can not really be assigned by users, only admins.
 Runs should be tagged by users.

-TODO: When or where are these tags exposed?
-Look to be used in old style studies at least.
+These tags are only used in the filtering of `/setups/list`, they are not returned with a `setup` or `run`.

 | Column | Type | Optional | Default | References | Description | Example |
 |--------|------|----------|---------|------------|-------------|---------|